About us

 Phtoto of Nigel Scott, Information Officer of Herpes Viruses Association

-Nigel Scott retired in July 2020 after over 22 years of continuous service.
+Nigel Scott worked for the HVA as our information/policy officer.
+He retired in July 2020 after over 22 years of continuous service.
 He has now become one of the charity’s trustees.

 Nigel’s contribution to our literature and lobbying power has been considerable and his reassuring advice to thousands of callers and visitors will not be forgotten.
-We are grateful that he will remain in contact if we need to call on him.
+We are grateful that he remains involved in our work.

 As our Information Officer, he represented the HVA at meetings of the All Party Parliamentary Group on Sexual and Reproductive Health and the All Party Parliamentary Group on Skin.
 In addition, he worked with other organisations that aim to improve sexual health services for patients.

-Nigel will continue to give advice on potential legal cases involving herpes simplex transmission and liaises with patients, lawyers and other sexual health organisations when these arise.
-So, every potential case that the HVA has been involved with, has never gone to trial.
+Nigel will continue to give advice on potential legal cases involving herpes simplex transmission.
+He liaises with patients, lawyers and other sexual health organisations when these arise.
+Every potential case that the HVA has been involved with, has never gone to trial.

 Alongside Marian Nicholson, he was responsible for creating and editing the HVA’s information resources online and on paper, including “Herpes Simplex – The Guide” as well as the charity’s quarterly journal.
 His article on the origins of the herpes stigma, written for Spiked online, has been widely cited across the internet.